 to a grant of such number of petroleum leases of that land as shall be necessary to comply with that entitlement.

-[Section 55 inserted by No. 25 of 1949 s.
-3; amended by No. 12 of 1951 s.
+[Section 55 inserted: No. 25 of 1949 s.
+3; amended: No. 12 of 1951 s.
 10; No. 66 of 1954 s.
 13.]

 55A.
 Holder of license granted after 1st January 1955, may acquire certain area of land

-(1) When the holder of a license to prospect discovers petroleum in he area of land in respect of which the license is granted, if the license is granted after the 1st day of January 1955, he is entitled to select within 6 months of the discovery or within such extended time as the Minister may allow, so much of that area not exceeding one-half as he requires to hold under petroleum lease.
+(1) When the holder of a license to prospect discovers petroleum in the area of land in respect of which the license is granted, if the license is granted after the 1st day of January 1955, he is entitled to select within 6 months of the discovery or within such extended time as the Minister may allow, so much of that area not exceeding one-half as he requires to hold under petroleum lease.

 (2) The remaining one-half of the area of the land together with any other part of the area which the holder does not require by force of this Act is reserved to Her Majesty to be disposed on in accordance with the provisions of this at and thereupon the license to prospect granted in respect of the area so reserved shall so far as it relates to the area so reserved forthwith lapse and be of no force and effect.